 Cox Arboretum MetroPark is a very special place for visitors to approach, enter and connect with nature.
 Come look at, discover and rest in the serenity and majesty of trees and shrubs thoughtfully arranged to capture the imagination.

 The park is a beautiful and peaceful natural refuge that welcomes visitors to escape from everyday stresses and truly engage in natural wonder.
 Paths guide visitors from one habitat to the next, providing surprises in every season.
 Even loyal visitors will find opportunities for further exploration and reasons to delight in the natural transformation that occur each day.
 The Zorniger Education Campus and Barbara Cox Center for Sustainable Horticulture provide spaces for meaningful experiential learning every day for park visitors, volunteers and staff alike.

 Want birds, bees and butterflies to dance in your garden?
-Visit the pollinator gardens outside of Cox Arboretum’s Butterfly House to learn about pollinator-friendly plants and get ideas to make your backyard more pollinator-friendly.
+Visit the pollinator gardens to learn about pollinator-friendly plants and get ideas to make your backyard more pollinator-friendly.
 Supporting these winged creatures not only adds beauty, it will make your garden and the environment healthier.

 Visit the specialty gardens at Cox Arboretum and learn to make sustainable plant choices.
 From the stonewall perennials to the rock and water gardens, there is inspiration for every gardener to discover.
 Understand which plants to select for your garden that will create maximum impact, keep the environment healthy and require minimal upkeep.